 She almost choked on air.

-"I'm sorry, Natasha," Georgie said gently, though the steely look in her eyes let Natasha knew she had said the wrong thing by calling her 'Georgie' in the first place.
-"I can't do anything to change her mind.
-Once Laney's mind is set, it's set."
-Instinctively, Natasha's bottom lip jutted out and wobbled, threatening them of incoming tears.
+“I’m sorry, Natasha,” Georgie said gently, though the steely look in her eyes let Natasha know she had said the wrong thing by calling her ‘Georgie’ in the first place.
+“I can’t do anything to change her mind.
+Once Laney’s mind is set, it’s set.”
+Instinctively, Natasha’s bottom lip jutted out and wobbled, threatening them with incoming tears.

-," she begged pathetically, widening her light blue eyes just slightly.
-Laney had obviously known that Craig was her first - and only - kiss in her entire life, and there was absolutely no way she was going to write that stupid article and embarrass herself.
+“Louis, please,” she begged pathetically, widening her light blue eyes just slightly.
+Laney had obviously realised that Craig had been her first – and only – kiss in her entire life, and there was absolutely no way she was going to write that stupid article and embarrass herself.
 Louis wavered at the mere sight of her, but one warning look from Laney brought him back down to reality.

-"Fine.
-I'm not doing it, then."
-Huffing crossly, she started to head for the door, but a wave of Georgie's wand and the sound of a slamming door stopped her.
-Georgie smiled sheepishly, but Laney's eyes were narrowed with anger.
+“Fine.
+I’m not doing it, then.”
+Huffing crossly, she started to head for the door which had been lying open for a while now, but a wave of Georgie’s wand and the sound of a slamming door stopped her.
+Georgie smiled sheepishly, but Laney’s eyes were narrowed with anger.

-, Branson," she hissed, clenching and unclenching her fists.
-She was half-sure Nicole would get suspicious about the deep half-moon marks in her palm.
+“You wouldn’t dare, Branson,” she hissed, clenching and unclenching her fists.
+She was only half-sure Nicole would get suspicious about the deep half-moon marks in her palm.
 Laney raised an eyebrow delicately.

 “Like you’d actually have the guts to do that.
 Go on then, do it now.
 Tell her.”
 Natasha didn’t know what she was playing at, but she hoped it worked.
 It did, in a way.
 Laney changed the topic, going down another route.

-"We'll meet in Greenhouse One at half one tomorrow, after lunch," Laney declared, beaming.
-It looked strange and out-of-place on her face.
-"I'll convince Longbottom somehow to let us meet, but if I don't, he loves you, Georgie and Lou anyway.
-The article itself is due on Sunday evening, so -"
+“We’ll meet in Greenhouse One at half one tomorrow, after lunch,” Laney declared, beaming.
+It looked strange and out of place on her face.
+“I’ll convince Longbottom somehow to let us meet, but if I can’t, he loves you, Georgie and Lou anyway.
+The article itself is due on Sunday evening, so –”